milestone-computer-science-society/Milestone-ComSci-Society/README.md

 # Milestone Computer Science Society
-You'll be able to find all the code that was shown / created in our sessions.
+Here you can find all the code that we have written in class.